Temitope-Portfolio/Predictive-models/README.md

 ---
 ---
-# Data Analysis for Predicting Wine Quality
+# PROJECT 2: Data Analysis for Predicting Wine Quality With Machine Learning

 ### Overview
 A python project I worked on with a case study that predicts wine quality, in this case, red wine.
 I am working on this project using python on Jupyter notebook.